Feed coming soon

 Lilia’s strength lies in her bold approach in integrating Nahuatl cosmology aesthetic experimentation.
 She brings knowledge of her indigenous roots to bear in her work that dignifies the everyday people of Los Angeles.
 Her artwork weaves various subjects such as spiritual, urban environments, women, children, indigenous cosmology and culture.
 Aesthetically Lilia’s work reproduces familiar visual symbols and iconography, that enables her to create a composition of multilayered visuals and storytelling.
 The themes in her fine art and murals are combinations of ideas inspired by the communities she serves, as an artist, muralist and educator.
 The lively color schemes bind the iconography with the subject matter and composition.

 I use many different mediums, aerosol, acrylics, sharpie ink, and pastels.
 I believe that working in a single medium is restrictive to my artistic process.
 Each idea manifests in its own individual style.
 People ask me whats your style?
 I say I'm an expressionist.
 I paint, draw, use various mixed media, I do altar and art installations, I love to use found objects and up cycle materials, I'm crafty with sewing, I design and make jewelry, as well as make costumes or regalia.
 I also perform, write, sing and like making funny memes and videos.

-I enjoy gardening in my spare time and many of my pieces are directly influenced by nature.
+I enjoy gardening, indigenous healing modalities creating healing spaces for women of color, reading, writing, living with the moon cycles and spending time with family.
+In my spare time I love hiking and biking.
+Many of my pieces are directly influenced by nature.
 I am interested in learning nahuatl cosmology.
 My work reflects indigenous iconography and contemporary images.